MArkDAvies11/WeatherProject/README.md

 © 2025 [Mark Davies]].
 All rights reserved.

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007